koka-lang/koka/doc/spec/tour.kk.md

 ```

 It is a bit annoying we had to put the final right-parenthesis after the last
-brace.
+brace in the previous example.
 As a convenience, Koka allows anonymous functions to _follow_
-the function call instead.
+the function call instead -- this is also known as _trailing lambdas_.
 For example, here is how we can print the numbers
 ``1`` to ``10``:

 ```